sharewave/alanmcgee.github.io/_posts/2014-07-10-july-10-round-modeling.md

 <h2 style="text-align: left">Conclusion</h2>

 You can check that all the above worked by multiplying the New Series Shares by our earlier calculated Price Per Share.
-If that sum doesn't equal the Investment Amount... something's gone wrong!
+If that sum doesn't equal the Investment Amount&hellip; something's gone wrong!

 If you've got this far &ndash; bravo!
 It's confusing, not well understood mathematics, but it is of course massively important.
 I hope at this stage I've given you enough such that you could do it all yourself.
 Alternatively, [sign up for Sharewave](https://sharewave.com) and we'll do it all for you!